ryanrhymes/panns/README.md

 #### Query a panns index

-The loaded index can be hared among different processes.
+The loaded index can be shared among different processes.
 Therefore, the query performance can be further improved by parallelism.
 The following code loads the previously generated index file, then performs a simple query.
 The query returns 10 approximate nearest neighbors.

 ```python